Kicksled

 The kicksled or spark is a small sled consisting of a chair mounted on a pair of flexible metal runners that extend backward to about twice the chair's length.
 The sled is propelled by kicking (sparka or sparke in the Scandinavian languages) the ground by foot.
 There is a handlebar attached to the top of the chair back.
-Kicksled is a direct translation of the Finnish word potkukelkka.
-Estonian calls it either a 'pushsled' (tõukekelk) or 'Finnish sled' (Soome kelk).
-Some other possible translations are kicker and chair-sled.

 Design

 The typical adult sized sled has runners about 2 m long, spaced 400 mm apart.
 The steel runner blades are about 5 mm wide.The handlebars are about 900 mm above ground.

 The kicksled is driven forward by the driver standing on one runner, kicking backwards on the ground with the other foot, hence the name.
 The flexibility of the runners allows the driver to steer the kicksled by twisting the handlebars.
 One can have a passenger or luggage on the chair seat.
 The kicksled can also be used as a dog sled.

 A kicksled is designed to be used on hard, slippery surfaces like ice or hardpacked snow.
 To kicksled in deeper, more powdery snow, extra-wide plastic snow runners are attached to the standard, thin runners of the sled.
 On very smooth, bare ice, the use of traction devices like spiked shoes or crampons improves kicking force.
 On level ground, one can easily reach a speed of 15 km/h to 20 km/h, and much faster on downhill section or with a strong tail wind.

 The kicksled is in common use in Sweden, Norway and Finland, especially where roads are not sanded or salted.
 Kicksleds are growing in popularity in Canada.
-Kicksleds in Canada are used a mini mushing sleds with dogs as well as the traditional method of winter transportation.
+Kicksleds in Canada are used as mini mushing sleds with dogs as well as the traditional method of winter transportation.
 Stereotypically it is used by old women in the countryside.

 It is also an excellent means of travelling over frozen lakes to go ice fishing or just to explore the lake.
 Kicksledding on lake ice shares many of the same features as tour skating.

-Some models also include a wheel kit allowing to transform the sled to a kind of walking aid for summer use.
+Some models also include a wheel kit allowing the user to transform the sled into a kind of walking aid for summer use.
 This type is especially popular amongst the elderly.

+Names

+Kicksled is a direct translation of the Finnish word potkukelkka.
+Estonian calls it either a 'pushsled' (tõukekelk) or 'Finnish sled' (Soome kelk).
+In Russian, it is known as the 'Finnish sled' (финские сани).
+Some other possible translations are kicker and chair-sled.